spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-streams/9-function-composition.md

 You can skip this section if you want to register the `maven` or `docker` resource URI of the `http-transformer-kotlin` with the Spring Cloud Data Flow server.

-You can download the source code for this application from Github:
+You can download the source code for this application from Github.

-If you are using RabbitMQ binder: [http-transformer-kotlin-with-RabbitMQ-binder](https://github.com/spring-cloud/spring-cloud-dataflow-samples/raw/master/dataflow-website/stream-developer-guides/feature-guides/streams/dist/composed-http-transformer-kotlin-rabbitmq.zip)
+If you use the RabbitMQ binder, you can download [http-transformer-kotlin-with-RabbitMQ-binder](https://github.com/spring-cloud/spring-cloud-dataflow-samples/raw/master/dataflow-website/stream-developer-guides/feature-guides/streams/dist/composed-http-transformer-kotlin-rabbitmq.zip)
-After downloading and unpacking the source code, you can build the application using maven:
+After downloading and unpacking the source code, you can build the application by using Maven, as follows:

 ```
 cd composed-http-transformer-kotlin-kafka
 ./mvnw clean install
 ```

-If you are using Kafka binder: [http-transformer-kotlin-with-Kafka-binder](https://github.com/spring-cloud/spring-cloud-dataflow-samples/raw/master/dataflow-website/stream-developer-guides/feature-guides/streams/dist/composed-http-transformer-kotlin-kafka.zip)
+If you use the Kafka binder, you can download [http-transformer-kotlin-with-Kafka-binder](https://github.com/spring-cloud/spring-cloud-dataflow-samples/raw/master/dataflow-website/stream-developer-guides/feature-guides/streams/dist/composed-http-transformer-kotlin-kafka.zip)
-After downloading and unpacking the source code, you can build the application using maven:
+After downloading and unpacking the source code, you can build the application by using Maven, as follows:

 ```
 cd composed-http-transformer-kotlin-rabbitmq
 ./mvnw clean install
 ```

-#### Registering the locally built application
+#### Registering the Locally Built Application

-Now register `http-transformer-kotlin` application by using the Data Flow Shell.
+Now you can register `http-transformer-kotlin` application by using the Data Flow Shell, as follows:

-**NOTE**

-> For the below app register `--uri` option, replace the directory name and path of the artifact with the value appropriate to your system.

 ```
 app register --name http-transformer-kotlin --type source --uri file:///>YOUR-SOURCE-CODE>/target/composed-http-transformer-kotlin-[kafka/rabbitmq]-0.0.1-SNAPSHOT.jar
 ```

+For the `--uri` option, replace the directory name and path of the artifact with the value appropriate to your system.

-#### Registering the readily available application
+#### Registering the Readily Available Application

-The maven/docker artifacts of the `http-transformer` application are readily available in both the `Kafka` and `RabbitMQ` binders.
+The Maven/Docker artifacts of the `http-transformer` application are readily available in both the `Kafka` and `RabbitMQ` binders.

-Maven artifact with Kafka binder:
+The following listing describes a Maven artifact with a Kafka binder:

 ```
 app register --name http-transformer-kotlin --type source --uri maven://io.spring.dataflow.sample:composed-http-transformer-kotlin-kafka:0.0.1-SNAPSHOT
 ```

-Maven artifact with RabbitMQ binder:
+The following listing describes a Maven artifact with a RabbitMQ binder:

 ```
 app register --name http-transformer-kotlin --type source --uri maven://io.spring.dataflow.sample:composed-http-transformer-kotlin-rabbitmq:0.0.1-SNAPSHOT
 ```

-Docker artifact with Kafka binder:
+The following listing describes a Docker artifact with a Kafka binder:

 ```
 app register --name http-transformer-kotlin --type source --uri docker://springcloudstream/composed-http-transformer-kotlin-kafka:0.0.1-SNAPSHOT
 ```

-Docker artifact with RabbitMQ binder:
+The following listing describes a Docker artifact with a RabbitMQ binder:

 ```
 app register --name http-transformer-kotlin --type source --uri docker://springcloudstream/composed-http-transformer-kotlin-rabbitmq:0.0.1-SNAPSHOT
 ```

-#### Deploying the stream
+#### Deploying the Stream

-To create a stream with the `http-transformer-kotlin` application as the `Source`:
+To create a stream with the `http-transformer-kotlin` application as the `Source`, run the following command:

 ```
 stream create helloComposedKotlin --definition "http-transformer-kotlin --server.port=9002 | log"